Oksol79/Portfolio-Project-A-B-Testing-Analysis-with-Statistical-Methods-in-Python/README.md

   - Provided clear visual interpretation of A/B test results for decision-making.
 6. SQL & Google Colab Integration:
   - Extracted datasets via SQL queries from BigQuery.
-  - Worked in Google Colab environment and saved results to Google Drive.
+  - Worked in the Google Colab environment and saved results to Google Drive.